akash720/moodmusics/README.md

 # MoodMusics
 MoodMusics is a music player which play songs based on your mood.<br />
+Check it out now: https://moodmusics.up.railway.app/

-Check out this repo for notebook on how I trained my model : https://github.com/akash720/Facial-expression-recognition
+Also, check out this repo for notebook on how I trained my model : https://github.com/akash720/Facial-expression-recognition

 ## General dependencies
 django==4.0.1 <br />